shystruk/form-validation/README.md

 Information
 ============
-If you have some question, problem or improvement for this form create issue and we will discuss.<br/>
+If you have some questions, problems or improvement for this form create issue and we will discuss.<br/>
 Thank you!

 License